steven-ww/gist-api/README.md

 `./mvnw`
 with
 `./jbang --main org.apache.maven.wrapper.MavenWrapperMain -Dmaven.multiModuleProjectDirectory=./maven .mvn/wrapper/maven-wrapper.jar`
-on the commands below. (or the relevant jbang script for your platform .cmd .ps1)
+on the commands below. (or the relevant JBang script for your platform .cmd .ps1)

 ## Build the Application and create a docker image